A Randomized Greedy Algorithm for Near-Optimal Sensor Scheduling in Large-Scale Sensor Networks: Introduction

-Optimal sensor scheduling requires finding solution to a computationally challenging combinatorial optimization problem, which has motivated development of heuristics and approximate algorithms.
-In \cite{joshi2009sensor}, sensor selection is formulated as the maximization (minimization) of the $\log \det$ of the Fisher information matrix (error covariance matrix) and a semidefinite programming relaxation is proposed.
-The computational complexity of the SDP relaxation is cubic in the number of sensors in the network which limits practical feasibility of this scheme.
+Although an optimal solution to the sensor selection problem can be achieved by means of branch-and-bound algorithms \cite{welch1982branch}, this requires finding solution to a computationally challenging combinatorial optimization problem which by a reduction to the set cover problem is shown to be NP-hard \cite{williamson2011design}.
+This in turn has motivated development of heuristics and approximate algorithms.
+For instance, in \cite{joshi2009sensor}, sensor selection problem is formulated as the maximization (minimization) of the $\log \det$ of the Fisher information matrix (error covariance matrix) and a semidefinite programming relaxation is proposed.
+The computational complexity of the SDP relaxation is cubic in the number of sensors in the network which limits practical feasibility of this scheme, especially for the modern sensor networks characterized by a growing number of sensors in the network.
 Additionally, the SDP relaxation does not come with any performance guarantees.
-To overcome these drawbacks, Shamaiah et al. \cite{shamaiah2010greedy} proposed a greedy algorithm for the $\log \det$ maximization formulation of the sensor selection problem whose complexity is significantly lower than that of the SDP relaxation.
+To overcome these drawbacks, Shamaiah et al. \cite{shamaiah2010greedy} proposed a greedy algorithm for the $\log \det$ maximization formulation of the sensor selection problem whose complexity is lower than that of the SDP relaxation.
 Since the $\log \det$ of the Fisher information matrix is a monotone submodular function, the greedy scheme in \cite{shamaiah2010greedy} is a $(1-1\slash e)$-approximation algorithm.
-More recently, the greedy algorithm for $\log \det$ maximization was employed and analyzed in a number of practical settings \cite{tzoumas2016scheduling,tzoumas2015minimal,tzoumas2016near,tzoumas2016sensor,summers2016submodularity}.
-For instance, Tzoumas et al. \cite{tzoumas2016sensor} extended the result of \cite{shamaiah2010greedy} by showing that $\log \det$ of the error covariance matrix of the Kalman filter in presence of process noise is supermodular.
-However, even though $\log \det$ is related to the volume of the $\eta$-confidence ellipsoid, it is not explicitly related to the mean-square error (MSE) which is often the performance measure of interest in sensor scheduling and state estimation problems.
-The MSE, i.e., the trace of the error covariance matrix, is not supermodular \cite{krause2008near,olshevsky2017non,summers2016submodularity}.
+More recently, the greedy algorithm for $\log \det$ maximization was employed and analyzed in a number of other practical settings \cite{tzoumas2016scheduling,tzoumas2015minimal,tzoumas2016near,tzoumas2016sensor}.
+All the prior work consider $\log \det$ of the Fisher information matrix which is related to the volume of the $\eta$-confidence ellipsoid.
+However, this criterion is not explicitly related to the mean-square error (MSE) which is often the natural performance measure of interest in sensor selection and state estimation problems.
+The MSE, i.e., the trace of the error covariance matrix, is not supermodular \cite{krause2008near,olshevsky2017non}.
 Therefore, the search for an approximation algorithm with performance guarantees on the estimator's achievable MSE remains an open research problem.